 If you use any of these tools, be sure to review the results carefully and compare to the recommendations of your style manual whenever in doubt.
 If you are writing for a class or for publication, your instructor or publisher is always the final authority to consult for determining which general style to use, as well as for determining the proper format for a specific citation.

-The UNT Libraries make this management tool freely available to UNT students, faculty, and staff.
-It allows you to quickly gather, categorize, and store bibliographies as well as generate citations for research papers.
+The UNT Libraries make this reference management tool freely available to UNT students, faculty, and staff.
+It allows you to quickly gather, categorize, and store references as well as generate citations and bibliographies for research papers.

-A number of subscribed and managed systems provided by the UNT Libraries can/will generate a citation for you.
+A number of subscribed and managed systems provided by the UNT Libraries can generate a citation for you.
 A few examples:

 Free automatic citation creator that supports MLA, APA, Chicago, and Turabian formatting.

 Select a citation style (APA, MLA, or Chicago) and a resource type (e.g., book, journal, musical composition) and fill in the online form to generate a properly formatted bibliographic and in-text citation.